How to prepare your business for its busy season

 Invest in technology

 Sales technology does more than manage inventory.
 Software that encourages self-service can lead to a higher rate of satisfaction.
 Enabling customers to see their order status or start returns online minimizes frustration by making the entire experience easier.
+Opening a business bank account and integrating it with your sales technology can provide seamless financial tracking and streamline operations.
 This will also free up your service staff to handle more complex questions that arise during extremely busy seasons.

 Customer service software also provides valuable insight for business owners.
 “We’re seeing our customers shopping mainly from their cellphones,” said Rodgers of Greentop Gifts.
 Learning this kind of data about your customers can inform everything from marketing strategy to website optimization.